awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

       To determine your public IP address, in a different browser window or tab use the service at [https://checkip\.amazonaws\.com](https://checkip.amazonaws.com)\.
 An example of an Internet Protocol version 4 \(IPv4\) address is `203.0.113.25/32`\.
 An example of an Internet Protocol version 6 \(IPv6\) address is `2001:DB8::/32`\.

-      If you are connecting through an internet service provider \(ISP\) or from behind your firewall without a static IP address, find out the range of IP addresses used by client computers\.
+      In many cases, you might connect through an internet service provider \(ISP\) or from behind your firewall without a static IP address\.
+If so, find the range of IP addresses used by client computers\.
 **Warning**
 If you use `0.0.0.0/0` for IPv4 or `::0` for IPv6, you make it possible for all IP addresses to access your public instances using SSH\.
 This approach is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, authorize only a specific IP address or range of addresses to access your instances\.

    1. In the **Inbound rules** section, choose **Add rule**\.

    1. Set the following values for your new inbound rule to allow Secure Shell \(SSH\) access to your Amazon EC2 instance\.
 If you do this, you can connect to your EC2 instance to install SQL clients and other applications\.
-Specify an IP address to allow to access your EC2 instance:
+Specify an IP address so you can access your EC2 instance:
       + **Type:** **SSH**
       + **Source:** The IP address or range from step a\.
 An example of an IPv4 IP address is **203\.0\.113\.25/32**\.
 An example of an IPv6 IP address is **2001:DB8::/32**\.